doeixd/shoe-tracker/PHASE3_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Conclusion

-Phase 3 successfully delivers **Enhanced Offline & Sync** capabilities that transform ShoeFit into a truly offline-first application with production-ready sync intelligence.
+Phase 3 successfully delivers **Enhanced Offline & Sync** capabilities that transform MyShoeTracker into a truly offline-first application with production-ready sync intelligence.
 The combination of Convex-specific optimization, server-side intelligence, and adaptive performance creates a system that not only works offline but actually improves the overall user experience.

 The implementation provides a solid foundation for Phase 4's advanced features while delivering immediate value through improved performance, reliability, and user experience.